niallroche/data-engineering-mlops/README.md

 ```
 ├── model
 │   └── train_model.py         # Train and save the logistic regression model
+│   └── test_model.py          # Unit tests for the model
+│   └── logistic_model.pkl     # trained logistic regression model (needs to be trained first)
 ├── api
 │   ├── app.py                 # Flask API to serve predictions and log data to PostgreSQL
 │   └── test_app.py            # Unit tests for the API